-WCU educates the entire community that includes students, faculty and associates about sexual assaults and date rape through mandatory training required to be taken by students during their time in university.
+WCU educates the entire community that includes students, faculty and associates about crime prevention and awareness through mandatory training required to be taken by students during their time in university.
 Faculty and associates are required to complete the training during their new employment orientation and on an annual basis going forward.
-Literature on date rape education, risk reduction, and WCU response is available through the Title IX Administrator.
+Students have the option to review the training online at any time.